chingalice/ZapierTest/README.md

 4) Evaluated whether the user is active or churn (boolean variable).

-* Please see zapierpart2.sql for more details.
+* See zapierpart2.sql for more details.